Stencyl/stencylpedia/chapter-4/backgrounds.md

 #### Scroll Factors (for Backgrounds and Layers)

 As described earlier, backgrounds scroll in parallax.
 This means that they scroll at the same pace that you progress overall inside a scene.
-For example, if you’re halfway through a scene, the background will be scrolled halfway through.
+For example, if you're halfway through a scene, the background will be scrolled halfway through.

 ![halfway-through](http://static.stencyl.com/pedia2/ch4/backgrounds/image05.png)